 Types of Service: I offer both blind proofreading, or looking only at page proofs (galleys), and comparison proofreading, in which I compare galleys to the copyedited manuscript.
 At this stage, I identify errors, such as misspellings, missing punctuation, or formatting gaffes, rather than perform copyediting.

-Method: I mark up hard copies of galleys using proofreading marks.
-If reviewing page proofs in PDF format, I point out errors using the Adobe Reader comment feature or provide a list as a Word document.
-When I proofread website pages, I supply a list of corrections to the web designer.
+Method: If reviewing page proofs in PDF format, I point out errors using the Acrobat Reader comment feature or provide a list as a Word document.
+I can also mark up hard copies of galleys using proofreading marks.
+When I proofread online, I make corrections myself or supply a list to the webmaster.

 Archival: I conduct research using primary sources that are scanned and available on the Internet or that are housed in local institutions in the greater Raleigh–Durham–Chapel Hill area.

 Object cataloguing: I catalogue portions of museum collections, which includes conducting research, writing descriptions, and entering data into collection management software, such as The Museum System (TMS) and PastPerfect.

 Bibliographies: I compile and annotate bibliographies on art history and history subject matter to help scholars understand the state of the field and better define their research or at the end of projects from manuscript footnotes.

 For museums: I write content in my areas of specialization, including art and history, for all museum needs.
 These include exhibition brochures, wall text, and object labels; exhibition and collection catalogue essays and entries; website content, such as online exhibitions and blog posts; and newsletters.